 - has optional paid customization

-SEO stands for Search Engine Optimization, and good SEO will help your blog’s ranking on search engine return pages (SERPs), which in turn helps improve our site’s visibility = more visitors.
+SEO stands for Search Engine Optimization, and good SEO will help your blog’s ranking on search engine return pages (SERPs), which in turn helps improve our site’s visibility, which means more visitors.
+Top ranking sites show up on the first page in Google when you do a search for a particular term that they rank high for.

 Widgetized means that it has widgets – little pieces of code that make it really easy to customize the layout and functionality of the site.
-Don’t worry though; you will not see the code or have to deal with it in order to make the widgets work There will be several widgets already available in a widgetized theme, and you can add more if you want.
+Don’t worry though; you will not see the code or have to deal with it in order to make the widgets work, you just drag and drop them.
+There will be several widgets already available in a widgetized theme, and you can add more if you want.

 I put “optional paid customization” on the list, because when setting up a site, you always run into little tweaks that need to be made, or even just non-essential changes you want to make, but can’t figure out how.
 And when that happens, I usually go to the support forum and try to find help there, but sometimes, you don’t have time to spend several hours looking for answers and trying to change one line of code, and in those instances, it is great to have the name of someone who is familiar with that particular theme and can provide support and customization for a fee.